marciogualtieri/Java-PaintShop/README.md

 ### <a name="how-to-view-this-document"></a> HOW TO VIEW THIS DOCUMENT

-This document is better viewed using IntelliJ's Markdown Plugin.
+This document is better viewed using IntelliJ's GFM Plugin.
 In case it isn't available, there is a PDF version of this document in the same directory.

 For my own reference, to convert markdown to PDF use the following command: